codemasonhq/mason-cli/README.md

 The Mason CLI makes getting started with Docker a breeze.

-We've carefully selected and specifically created Docker images that play together nicely.
-So you can Dockerize your apps with a single command.
+We've carefully selected and specifically created Docker images that play together nicely so you can Dockerize your apps with a single command.
 It's like buildpacks for Docker.

 Whether you're new to Docker or a pro, you'll love how it just works straight out of the box.